 - Enable women to reduce their reliance on drugs and alcohol

-- Enable women to overcome addictions to sex and develop a healthy approach to relationships
+- Enable women to recognise abuse and develop a healthy approach to relationships

 - Ultimately enable women to exit sexual exploitation